livetrails/targetj/README.md

 You'll also find `quickStart`, the first argument in the `TModel` constructor.
 If an HTML element with the same ID already exists on the page, it will be used in the new instance of `TModel`, and the animation will be applied to it.
 If no such element exists, TargetJ will create one.

+You can view the live example at [https://targetj.io/examples/quick.html](https://targetj.io/examples/quick.html).
+Click on "Show Code" to see how the code is executed.

 ![first example](https://targetj.io/img/quickExample2.gif)

 ```bash